mikaelri/ot-harjoitusty-/README.md

 ```
 ## User guide and testing the application after installation

-Create the database inside *the quiz-app folder* with command
+Create the database and initialize the questions for the quiz inside the *quiz-app folder* with command
 ```
-poetry run invoke build
+poetry run invoke create
 ```

 Start the application inside *the quiz-app folder* with command